pypa/pipx/docs/tutorial/getting-started.md

 pipx list --outdated
 ```

 The output shows each package's installed and available versions.
-Pass `--json` to read the same information in a
+Pass `--output json` to read the same information in a
 script.

 ```